 SPRR President Charles Crocker drove the last spike connecting Los Angeles and San Francsico by rail on Sept.
 5, 1876.
 The location was already known as "Lang," as it was the place where homesteader John Lang had built a hotel in 1871 where health-conscious patrons could enjoy his hot, sulfurous springs (ergo, Sulphur Springs).
 It was located in present-day Canyon Country, one-quarter mile east of the Shadow Pines exit from today's 14 Freeway.

-We're unfamiliar with photographs of the first Lang depot, which was built circa 1873 as a stage station for Remi Nadeau's freighters out of the Cerro Gordo mines.
-It burned down in an 1888 brush fire.
+We're unfamiliar with photographs of the first Lang station, which was built circa 1873 as a stage station for Remi Nadeau's freighters out of the Cerro Gordo mines.

 The 1957 state landmark plaque reads: "LANG SOUTHERN PACIFIC STATION / On September 5, 1876, Charles Crocker, President of the Southern Pacific Railroad drove a gold spike to complete his company's San Joaquin Valley line.
 First rail connection of Los Angeles with San Francisco and transcontinental lines. / REGISTERED HISTRORICAL LANDMARK No. 590 / Plaque placed by California Park Commission in cooperation with Historical Society of Southern California, June 15, 1957."